ncatlab/nlab-content/pages/6/4/3/7/17346/content.md

 =--

-With prop. \ref{CoFreeHopfComodulesAreHomNAcyclicForProjectiveN} the proof of theorem \ref{SecondPageOfEAdamsSpectralSequence} is completed.
+With lemma \ref{CoFreeHopfComodulesAreHomNAcyclicForProjectiveN} the proof of theorem \ref{SecondPageOfEAdamsSpectralSequence} is completed.